git-account2020/cp-email/docs/video-notes.md

   - capilize = capitalize each word in the text
   - Uppercase = make each word Uppercase
 - Negative margin can be used to exapand a box similiar to padding
+- Easily copy the sections of code.
+Use the arrow to condense the code then copy it
+- If you have a paddding error on multiple <table>
+  - Add padding 0 so you can access the new padding
+  - Start editing the new padding